 San Sebastian

 San Sebastian is a beautiful coastal city located in the Basque Country, in the north of Spain.
 The city is known for its stunning beaches, tasty food, and relaxed atmosphere.
-One of the top attractions in San Sebastian is the old town, a charming area full of narrow streets, colorful buildings, and small cafes.
+One of the Things To Do In San Sebastian is the old town, a charming area full of narrow streets, colorful buildings, and small cafes.

 Rioja